Delta Community Credit Union: History

 On March 8, 1990, Delta Employees Credit Union held its 50th anniversary.

 In July 1994, the credit union implemented a policy of "Once a member, always a member," thus eliminating the stipulation that an individual had to be an active Delta employee to be a member.
 Membership was also extended to the parents of active and former Delta employees in good standing.
 In 1995 the Delta Employees Credit Union's total number of members exceeded the 100,000 mark.
 Membership privileges were offered to children, grandparents, grandchildren, brothers and sisters of the member and their spouses.
 In 2001, domestic partners of members were added.

 In October 2005, Delta Employees Credit Union changed their name to Delta Community Credit Union to reflect that Delta Community membership was--and still is--now open to anyone who lives or works in the Georgia counties where Delta Community Credit Union operates, along with current, former or retired employees of various companies throughout the U.S. may also join.
-Membership eligibility is no longer limited only to people who had a formal relationship with Delta Airlines (or with a family member who had a Delta Airlines relationship).
+Membership eligibility is no longer limited only to people who had a formal relationship with Delta Air Lines (or with a family member who had a Delta Air Lines relationship).

 In 2010, Delta Community offered Mobile Banking as an option to members.

 In 2013, Hank Halter was appointed President and CEO of Delta Community Credit Union and named an Atlanta top 100 leaders in finance by the Atlanta Business Chronicle.

 In April 2025, Delta Community opened its 33rd branch.
 In March 2024, Delta Community achieved membership of more than 500,000.

 Membership

-Membership is open to anyone who lives or works in the Georgia counties of Butts, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Paulding, Rockdale, and Spalding.
+Membership is open to anyone who lives or works in the Georgia counties of Barrow, Butts, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Jackson, Newton, Paulding, Rockdale, Spalding and Walton.
 Current, former or retired employees of various companies throughout the U.S. may also join.